sujithvarughese/on-the-books/README.md

 Each book will have the link "/library/_id" (based on _id assigned from mongoDB)

 Discover -> will use loader to fetch from OpenLibrary API (default to editor's picks)

+### Application Details
+* MERN Stack
+* Integrated API from OpenLibrary to search books by subject
+* User can view preview of the book or get reviews straight from the search, then can choose to add book to library
+* Automatically recommends books of similar genres in user’s library
+* Rate books, create notebook to record thoughts or take notes